-Blake RC Smith, Alexander Nystroem, Cameron J Nowell, Ingrid Hausser, Christine Gretzmeier, Susan J Robertson, George A Varigos, Cristina Has, Johannes S Kern, Ken C Pang
+Blake RC Smith, Alexander Nyström, Cameron J Nowell, Ingrid Hausser, Christine Gretzmeier, Susan J Robertson, George A Varigos, Cristina Has, Johannes S Kern, Ken C Pang

-Heterozygous missense mutations in the human COL7A1 gene - coding for collagen VII - lead to the rare, dominantly inherited skin disorder dominant dystrophic epidermolysis bullosa (DDEB) that is characterized by skin fragility, blistering, scarring and nail dystrophy.
+Heterozygous missense mutations in the human COL7A1 gene - coding for collagen VII - lead to the rare, dominantly inherited skin disorder dominant dystrophic epidermolysis bullosa (DDEB), which is characterised by skin fragility, blistering, scarring and nail dystrophy.
 To better understand the pathophysiology of DDEB and develop more effective treatments, suitable mouse models for DDEB are required but to date none have existed.
-We identified the two most common COL7A1 mutations in DDEB patients (p.G2034R and p.G2043R) and used CRISPR to introduce the corresponding mutations into mouse Col7a1 (p.G2028R and p.G2037R).
-Dominant inheritance of either of these two alleles results in a phenotype t..View full abstract
+We identified the two most common COL7A1 mutations in DDEB patients (p.G2034R and p.G2043R) and used CRISPR-Cas9 to introduce the corresponding mutations into mouse Col7a1 (p.G2028R and p.G2037R).
+Dominant inheritance of either of these two alleles results in a phen..View full abstract